 - Why GDPR should be at the top of your agenda

 - Insights from thought-leaders

-More articles from Computer Weekly you will find useful:
+More articles from Computer Weekly you may find useful:

 In this GDPR webinar, speaker Ronald van Loon discusses how to:

 - Maintain client trust with appropriate data management

 - Reduce risks and protect your reputation

 - Adopt a 'protection by design' approach to data